anneraev/api-element-formbuilder-boilerplate-experimental-/README.md

 An all in one API manager, element and form builder.

-The following must be passed to the form builder fall function: const title = "Form Builder Function Test" let id //id for form let wrapperType //type of wrapper for form let keysArray //array of keys associated with each input in the form. let valuesArray //array of values associated with each input in the form. let typesArray //array of types of inputs to create. let arrayOptionsArray //array of arrays containing options.
+The following must be passed to the form builder call function: const title = "Form Builder Function Test" id = id for form let wrapperType = type of wrapper for form let keysArray = array of keys associated with each input in the form. let valuesArray = array of values associated with each input in the form. let typesArray = array of types of inputs to create. let arrayOptionsArray = array of arrays containing options.

 One of each much be defined for EVERY input.
 If one of the above are not valid, enter "undefined" for that entry.